chunchentu/CEM/README.md

 From left to right: the original image and the pertinent positive component.
 This PP in Image 2953 is sufficient to be classified as 5.

-To find the pertinent negatives (PN),
+To find the pertinent negative (PN) of an instance,

 ```python3
 python3 main.py -i 340 --mode PN --kappa 20 --gamma 100